tinko26/ao/docs/api/src/ao_sys/ao_sleep.h.md

 };
 ```

+This type represents the sleeping of a task.
 It consists of the following members.

 | `alarm` | The alarm. |
 | `async` | The asynchronous event. |